cuongnd/woobooking/src/Crypt/README.md

 ## Absolutely Avoid JCryptCipherSimple

-`JCryptCipherSimple` is deprecated and will be removed in Joomla 4.
+`JCryptCipherSimple` is deprecated and will be removed in Woobookingpro 4.
 It's vulnerable to a known plaintext attack: If you know any information about the plaintext (e.g. the first character is '<'), an attacker can recover bits of the encryption key with ease.

 If an attacker can influence the message, they can actually steal your encryption key.
 Here's how: